 Island Life: Isla Mujeres, Isla Holbox or Cozumel

-Holbox takes a little more effort to get to but the turquoise waters, lower crowds and laid-back island vibes are sufficient reward.
+Holbox takes a little more effort to get to but the turquoise waters, lower crowds and laid-back island vibes are sufficient rewards.
 It still manages to maintain an undiscovered charm, something which is hard to find along the crowded Yucatan Peninsula.
-We absolutely loved our time in Holbox and it was among our highlights of our Yucatan road trip.
+We absolutely loved our time in Holbox and it was among the highlights of our Yucatan road trip.